daveedvdv/wg21-1/p2258/paper.md

 This seems like a plausible use of splicing, but there are some deep technical questions we have yet to address.
-In particular, `args` is kind of like a coventional pack, but not really because it's not dependent.
+In particular, `args` is kind of like a coventional pack, but not really because it's not dependent and thus not deducible.
 We'll need to introduce new core language machinery to support the declaration of these new kinds of packs.
 Note that this seems closely related to the declaration of packs in discussed P1061R1 [@P1061R1], P1858R2 [@P1858R2], and P2277R0 [@P2277R0].